Preston, Connecticut: Education

-According to the Preston Historical Society, "Schools were built in 'districts' to serve the local children, until two central schools, one on Poquetanuck and one in Preston City were built between 1938 and 1940."
-Currently, public education in Preston is administered by Preston Public Schools, which operates the Preston Veterans' Memorial School (Pre-K to Grade 5) and the Preston Plains Middle School (Grades 6–8).
-For high school, students go to multiple school districts of surrounding towns, including the Norwich Free Academy, Ledyard High School, Grasso Tech, Norwich Tech, Saint Bernard High School, Marine Science Magnet High School, and Science and Tech Magnet High School in New London, CT.
+According to the Preston Historical Society, "Schools were built in 'districts' to serve the local children, until two central schools, one on Poquetanuck and one in Preston City, were built between 1938 and 1940."
+Currently, public education in Preston is administered by Preston Public Schools, which operates the Preston Veterans' Memorial School (prekindergarten to grade 5) and the Preston Plains Middle School (grades 6–8).
+For high school, students go to multiple school districts of surrounding towns, including the Norwich Free Academy, Ledyard High School, Grasso Tech, Norwich Tech, Griswold High School, Wheeler High School, Marine Science Magnet High School, and New London Multi Magnet High School.